NI92/MCIV-Example/README.md

 Look around the code to see how things work.
 Observe how network calls are made, models parse network response JSON data & how it's presented through a `DataSource` (data sources take care of UITableView & UICollectionView logic - in the project example I'm using the collection view variant).
-The 'Classes' folder essentialy contains all your boilerplate code.
+The 'Classes' folder essentially contains all your boilerplate code.

 This architecture has been successfully battle tested on several big projects, such as:
 Express Menu - Azbuka Vkusa